project-gemmi/gemmi/docs/install.rst

 * None of the above -- find zlib installed on the system;
   if not found, use third_party/zlib.

+On Windows, when a program or library is linked with zlib(-ng) DLL, it may require the DLL to be in the same directory.
+It is simpler to build zlib-ng statically or use `-D FETCH_ZLIB_NG=ON`.

 ----

 Note on Unicode: if a file name is passed to Gemmi (through `std::string`)